Germany : Safety by CityGermany - safety as a country

 - Visas - You can enter Germany without a visa if you stay for less than 90 days.
 If you are EU nationals, you can stay in the country as long as you want.
 A valid passport is a must.

-- Currency - he Euro is the official currency for Germany.
-A sign is €; code: EUR.
+- Currency - Euro is the official currency for Germany.
+Its sign is €; code: EUR.
 The euro is divided into 100 euro cents.

 - Weather - The best times to visit Nuremberg for ideal weather are from June to October.
 Temperatures feel cold for about half of the year and otherwise nice with a very low chance of rain or snow throughout the year.